 This decadent, magical, caramel-y sweet casserole is every bit as good as it sounds.

 Crème Brûlée itself is a French dessert consisting of a rich custard base topped with a contrasting layer of hard caramel; mix that together with toasty, buttery bread, and you have yourself one winning brunch recipe.
 The dish is put together in a casserole.
 The “french toast” soaks up the rich Crème Brûlée sauce (buttery, sugary, and warm) and is super moist and custard-y and the bottom of the bread caramelizes.
 Also, the top toasts to just the right eggy crisp-ness.

 This is caramelized heaven in a casserole.

 Actually, I made it with my mom for a recent party and there was not one bit left by the end of the festivities.
-I mean, guests were scraping the caramelized sugar off the sides of the casserole dish.
+I mean, guests were scraping the ooey gooey caramelized sugar off the sides and bottom of the pan.

 The amazing casserole has been a part of our family gatherings for years now.

 After ages watching my mom break out the well-worn photocopy of this Crème Brûlée french toast recipe (which actually originated from the Inn at Sunrise Point in Camden, Maine, widely known for this decadent brunch dish), I have the recipe practically memorized myself.

 Dare I say, this recipe is FAMOUS.
 At least in our family.
 And at a little Inn on the coast of Maine.

 There’s a version of this insanely good crème brûlée french toast casserole already on my blog, but that variation is actually made with thick slices of challah, though it also works really well with a crusty bread like french bread.
 My mom made a discovery though, that just completely knocks this recipe out of the park, so I HAD to share the new and improved crème brûlée french toast casserole.

 Well, you’ll just have to keep on scrolling to get that extra special detail!